Fairpoint, South Dakota

 Fairpoint is an unincorporated community in Meade County, in the U.S. state of South Dakota.

 History

 A post office called Fairpoint was established in 1909, and remained in operation until 1966.
-The name Fairpoint was selected because it was supposed to be an uncommon name.
+The name Fairpoint was selected because at the time, there was only one place in the United States with the name.
+The town had a population of 150 in 1940.